 Here’s an interesting video of how pour over coffee is made the old-fashion, manual way.

 Thankfully, technology has improved by leaps and bounds; automatic pour over coffee makers replicate the process without you having to do all the work.
-You get to enjoy the rich flavour of pour over coffee while saving on time.
+You get to enjoy the rich flavor of pour over coffee while saving on time.

 No matter how simple the process is with the help of a good machine, there are a few things you should consider when you’re looking for the best automatic pour over coffee maker for your home.